1Emilis1/Alpine-JitStreamer/README.md

 # Alpine-JitStreamer

+# This tool is no longer updated or supported by me, please use other tools for now.

 # WARNING Apple has disabled all ways to get JIT on iOS 18.4, so this and any other tools no longer work.

 Enable JIT, without a computer!